 Mandarin was featured in an episode of Undercover Boss Canada.

 Mandarin celebrates its company milestones with special promotions.
-In 2019, Mandarin celebrated its 40th anniversary, giving away forty trips for two to China through the company’s year-long “Passport To China” contest.
+In 2019, Mandarin celebrated its 40th anniversary, announcing 40 winners through the company’s year-long “Passport To China” contest.
 Mandarin’s past anniversaries include sending thirty-five winners and a guest to Japan for its 35th anniversary, sending thirty winners and a guest to Japan for its 30th anniversary, sending twenty-five winners and a guest to China for its 25th anniversary, and sending twenty winners and a guest to China for its 20th anniversary.

 Mandarin introduced Small Eats, a new dine-in service concept where customers choose from a selection of freshly prepared, pay-per-eat Mandarin classics plated small – good for sampling, sharing and served right to your table.